Penmachno

 Penmachno is a village in the isolated upland Machno valley, 4 mi south of Betws-y-Coed in the county of Conwy, North Wales.
 The B4406 road runs through part of the village.
 The village is at the confluence of the Glasgwm and Machno rivers.
 It has a five-arched, stone bridge dating from 1785.
 The village has been referred to as Pennant Machno, Llandudclyd and Llan dutchyd in historical sources.

-According to the 2011 census, the population of the Bro Machno parish (which also includes the village of Cwm Penmachno, about 5 km south west) was 617, of whom 342 (55%) were able to speak Welsh and 214 (34%) had no skills in Welsh.
+According to the 2011 census, the population of the Bro Machno community (which also includes the village of Cwm Penmachno, about 5 km south west) was 617, of whom 342 (55%) were able to speak Welsh and 214 (34%) had no skills in Welsh.

 Toponymy

 The village has been referred to as Pennant Machno, Llandudclyd and Llan dutchyd in historical sources.

 The name derives from the Welsh pen, meaning head, end or promontory and Machno, the name of the valley.